 This is why experts recommend giving enough attention to what you need and what you are getting.
 Pay due diligence to determine your organizational needs and plan your digital transformation journey accordingly.
 If you’re having a tough time figuring out the exact needs, which you will certainly have, as it’s not an easy job, it’s wise to take the help of a digital transformation consultation.
 This professional help will bring clarity to things and will make everything smooth.

 2 – Your team isn’t confident enough

-No matter how impressive and productive an AI or IoT tool seems, it’s of no use if there is not a single human mind to process what it’s collecting, use the data to chuck out insightful results, and use the tool as it should be.
+No matter how impressive and productive an AI [Artificial Intelligence] or IoT tool seems, it’s of no use if there is not a single human mind to process what it’s collecting, use the data to chuck out insightful results, and use the tool as it should be.
 You need humans to make most of those tools.
 But, some team members won’t accept the digital transformation whole-heartily.
 They will fear messing things up as they are not confident to operate and use the new tools and technologies.

 While a few team members will become well-versed in the new technology stack after training, demo, and a few years of usage, a handful of employees won’t be able to ditch their love for the legacy system.
 They will cause limited penetration of digital transformation.
 This is also a sign of digital transformation failure.

 3 – Not paying attention to the customer experience